libretime/libretime/docs/manual/preparing-media-for-ingest/index.md

-Before uploading media to an Libretime server, there are a number of factors which should be considered.
+Before uploading media to an LibreTime server, there are a number of factors which should be considered.
 Getting your ingest workflow right will save you a lot of time later.

 Metadata quality
 ----------------

-Libretime automatically imports any metadata that is in the files' ID3 tags.
+LibreTime automatically imports any metadata that is in the files' ID3 tags.
 If these tags are incorrect or are missing information, you will have to either edit the metadata manually, or suffer the consequences.
 For example, if the files have creator or genre metadata missing, it will be impossible to search for, create playlists or generate smart blocks according to these criteria until you add it.

 There are a number of programs available which can be used to correct mistakes or incomplete information in ID3 tags.
-On GNU/Linux, the program **Ex Falso** ([http://code.google.com/p/quodlibet/](http://code.google.com/p/quodlibet/) "http://sourceforge.net/projects/dr14tmeter/")) can be useful for batch setting and editing ID3 tags before importing files into your Libretime server.
+On GNU/Linux, the program **Ex Falso** ([http://code.google.com/p/quodlibet/](http://code.google.com/p/quodlibet/) "http://sourceforge.net/projects/dr14tmeter/")) can be useful for batch setting and editing ID3 tags before importing files into your LibreTime server.
 On a Debian or Ubuntu desktop machine, you can install this program with the command:

     sudo apt-get install exfalso